 Search engines such as Google, Bing, or Yahoo can be used as a starting point to see what comes up when you type in keywords, brand names, and so on.
 For example, typing your company into Google may bring up results that show your website, blog, Facebook page, Twitter account and so on.
 You can check which webpages Google and Yahoo currently index by entering ‘site:www.yoursite.com‘ into the search box.
 You should also make note of your competitors to see what they are doing well.

-Next I would suggest using Google’s Keyword Tool and looking at information such as ‘Global monthly searches, by volume’, ‘broad/exact/phrase match’, ‘local monthly searches’, and so on.
+Next I would suggest using Google Adword’s Keyword Research Tool and looking at information such as ‘Global monthly searches, by volume’, ‘broad/exact/phrase match’, ‘local monthly searches’, and so on.
 Tutorials on how to use this tool can be found on YouTube.

-Hubspot’s keyword grader tool can be used to check what is your current marketing grade and obtain information on how to improve your website score.
+Hubspot’s website grader tool can be used to check what is your current marketing grade and obtain information on how to improve your website score.

 Another useful tool is Google’s Webmaster tools, especially ‘your site on the web’, and ‘search queries’ – an analysis of keywords used by people to find your website.

-Google’s keyword difficulty tool or SEO Chat keyword difficulty check tool can be used to analyse and find keywords.
+SEO Chat has a number of free keyword density and suggestion tools that can be used to analyse and find keywords.

 Free online sitemap generators are available which can be used to create an XML sitemap that can be submitted to Google, Bing, Yahoo and other search engines to help them when they crawl your website.